 If you have not gone through menopause, the options include:

 In general, the side effects of tamoxifen are similar to some of the symptoms of menopause.
 The most common are hot flashes and vaginal discharge.
 Others are irregular menstrual periods, thinning bones, headaches, fatigue, nausea, vomiting, vaginal dryness or itching, irritation of the skin around the vagina, and skin rash.
 Serious side effects are rare, but they include blood clots, strokes, uterine cancer, and cataracts.
-You may want to read the NCI fact sheet Tamoxifen.

 If you have gone through menopause, the options include: